ethersphere/swarm-cli/README.md

 Topics are 32-byte long identifiers, so you need 64 characters to write them out in hexadecimal string format.

-You can do that with the `--topic` or `-t` option, or alternatively take a shortcut and use a passphrase which will be hashed by `swarm-cli` for your convenience.
-It is available via the `--topic-passphrase` or `-T` option.
+You can do that with the `--topic` or `-t` option, or alternatively take a shortcut and use a human readable string which will be hashed by `swarm-cli` for your convenience.
+It is available via the `--topic-string` or `-T` option.

 Example: